A Guide To DACA Home Loans

 Lauren Bowling5-minute read

-DACA (Deferred Action for Childhood Arrivals) is a government program created for undocumented individuals brought to the United States as children who were raised in the U.S. and primarily identify as American, even though they are currently in the country unlawfully.
+DACA (Deferred Action for Childhood Arrivals) is a government program created for undocumented individuals brought to the United States as children who were raised in the U.S. and primarily identify as American, even though they lack official citizenship in the country.
 They are sometimes referred to as “DREAMers” as they benefit from the Development, Relief, and Education for Alien Minors Act, which grants temporary conditional residency with the right to work.

-Current estimates put nearly 700,000 individuals in the DACA program.
+Current estimates put nearly 600,000 individuals in the DACA program.
 With many of these young adults aging into traditional American milestones like homeownership each year, it makes sense for DACA recipients to investigate options for buying a home.
-As of 2021, there are several types of home loans available to DACA recipients, including FHA loans.
-Let’s take a look at how DACA recipients can obtain a FHA home loan and buy a house with an undocumented status.
+As of 2021, there are several types of home loans available to DACA recipients, including Federal Housing Administration (FHA) loans.
+Let’s take a look at how DACA recipients can obtain an FHA home loan and buy a house with an undocumented status.